Why your fintech app needs a great loyalty system (and how to make one!)

 Long-term user retention comes down to creating the right motivation – and extrinsic motivation can only go so far.
 Extrinsic drivers trigger initial engagement and are crucial for the discovery phase.
 But to create user retention, customers need a little bit more and that’s where gamification comes in.
 By using game-like elements, you incentivize user behavior and give people the additional push they need to engage with your app.

-Take these three gamification features, for instance, and see how they foster both extrinsic and intrinsic motivators to make users more active and engaged:
+Take these three gamification features, for instance.
+See how both extrinsic and intrinsic motivators help develop a user loyalty program that makes customers more active and engaged: